Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Eternal Youth {#birth-eternal-youth}
-Time barely touches the character’s body.
+Time barely touches the character's body.
 **Effect:** Physical aging progresses at one year per ten years after reaching maturity, maintaining peak condition indefinitely.

 ---

 ### Flight Movement {#birth-flight-movement}
-The character’s aerial form is both swift and protected.
+The character's aerial form is both swift and protected.
 **Effect:** Allure is increased by **+2** while flying, and passive defense against all magic is increased by **+2**.

 ---